Malahide: Leisure and organisations

 Near to the village itself is a regional park formed from Malahide Castle and its demesne, including gardens.
 This was once the estate of the Baron Talbot of Malahide family.
-Aside from Malahide Castle Demesne, there are a number of smaller parks (with further spaces planned, for example, at Robswall and Seamount).
+Aside from Malahide Castle Demesne, there are a number of smaller parks in the area.
 There are several golf courses nearby, and GAA, soccer, tennis, rugby, yacht clubs and Sea Scouts.
 Malahide also has a substantial marina.

-The Malahide area has more than twenty residents' associations, sixteen of which, as of May 2007, worked together through the Malahide Community Forum, which publishes a quarterly newsletter, The Malahide Guardian.
+The Malahide area has a number of residents' associations, some of which, as of May 2007, worked together through the Malahide Community Forum, which publishes a quarterly newsletter, The Malahide Guardian.

-There is a Lions club, a camera club, a musical and drama society, the Enchiriadis choirs, a chess club and a photography group which has published calendars.
+There is a Lions club, a camera club, a musical and drama society, the Enchiriadis choirs, a chess club and a photography group.
 The Malahide Pipe Band was established in 1954 and still practices in the same area, in Yellow Walls, today.
-The band comprises pipers and drummers playing the bagpipes and snare, tenor and bass drums, and plays at various events locally, and in competitions around the country in the summer months.
-The band has also been involved in running a Pipe Band Competition on the grounds of Malahide Castle for a number of years.

 In 1990, Malahide won the Irish Tidy Towns Competition.

 Historical society and museum

 Malahide Historical Society collects materials of local and general historical interest, arranges talks, and operates a museum on the grounds of Malahide Castle.
-The museum first opened in the cottage at the main vehicular entrance to Malahide Demesne, in 1988.
+The museum first opened, in 1988, in the cottage at the main vehicular entrance to Malahide Demesne.
 It moved to the Craft Courtyard in 2007 but closed in 2012, with the collection being stored.
-It reopened in a new format in some rooms in the Steward's House, by the coach parking, and offers free access.
+It reopened in a new format in some rooms in the Steward's House.

 Malahide Sea Scouts

-Malahide Sea Scouts (9th Port of Dublin) was founded in 1919 and has 635 members making it the largest Scout Group in Ireland and largest Scout Group in Europe.
-Malahide Sea Scouts offers a Sea Scouting programme to boys and girls of 6 to 26 years of age from the Scout Den on James's Terrace, and Sea Scouts can be seen sailing, rowing, paddling, swimming and powerboating.
-It has had several notable members including; Adam Clayton, Dave Evans (Edge), Richard (Dik) Evans, John Kilraine, Mark Little, Philip Quinn, Richard Burrows, Scott Flanigan, Eamonn Falvey, Karl Deeter, Kevin Dundon, Philip Walton.
-In 2019, Malahide Sea Scouts celebrated its centenary.
+Malahide Sea Scouts (9th Port of Dublin) was founded in 1919. and has 635 members making it one of the largest Sea Scout groups in Ireland.
+Malahide Sea Scouts offers a Sea Scouting programme to boys and girls of 6 to 26 years of age from the Scout Den on James's Terrace, and Sea Scouts can undertake sailing, rowing, paddling, swimming and powerboating.

 Sport

-There are also a wide variety of sports clubs within the Malahide area.
-Rugby, soccer, GAA sports, sailing, hockey, golf, cricket, tennis and basketball are all well represented.
+There are also a number sports clubs within the Malahide area, including rugby, soccer, GAA sports, sailing, hockey, golf, cricket, tennis and basketball clubs.